kmehltretter82/frama-c-linux/src/plugins/alias/README.md

 Note that the Eva plugin also implements a points-to analysis, which is much more precise but also much less efficient than this plugin.

+This plugin is currently at an experimental stage.

 ## Usage

 To run the may-alias analysis either: